2025 Hamburg stabbing attack: Judicial

 Andreas Roßkopf, head of the Federal Police representation in the Gewerkschaft der Polizei (GdP) police union, has called for the government to make AI-based surveillance technology with movement recognition available for Federal Police officers at German train stations, in order to "detect behavioral abnormalities in advance".
 The union renewed existing calls for the implementation of a weapons-free zone at all train stations, which would allow officers to search individuals for weapons regardless of suspicion.

 Following the reveal of the existing psychiatric record of Lydia S., GdP complained about the inability of officers to hold persons with known mental issues for involuntary commitment, which is only allowed in cases where individuals pose an acute danger to themselves or others.
 There was further criticism regarding the discharge of Lydia S. a day before the stabbing, in spite of her history of violent incidents and an ongoing investigation against her; a court order is required to hold a person in involuntary commitment for longer periods of time.

-As Lydia S. had been treated at a facility in Lower Saxony, the state's ministry of social affairs planned a reform of the PsychKG, the state mental health laws, to allow for more throrough examinations of patients due for release at mental hospitals.
+As Lydia S. had been treated at a facility in Lower Saxony, the state's ministry of social affairs planned a reform of the PsychKG, the state mental health laws, to allow for more thorough examinations of patients due for release at mental hospitals.
 Law enforcement would also receive easier access to information about potential risk persons (Gefährder) with prior forced psychiatric stays.
-The law reform neared completion in September 2025 and set for introduction at the Landtag of Lower Saxony for December 2025.
+The law reform neared completion in September 2025 and originally set for introduction at the Landtag of Lower Saxony for December 2025.
+The Lower Saxon City and Communal Association voiced support for the reform, while CDU criticised that the changes weren't enough and that the law should be revised to include more data access for law enforcement.
+As of November 2025, the decision date was pushed to 2026.
+The state government agreed to the change on 20 January 2026 and seeks approval by the Landtag within the year.
+The reform was criticised as an increased stigmatization of mental illness by the patient advocacy group Bundesverband Psychiatrie-Erfahrener.